mmccoy-01/mmccoy-01/README.md

 # Hi!
-My name is Michael
+My name is Michael.

 ### I am a researcher interested in: